 Here’s a photo I snapped last spring after I had applied the tanner.
 So good, right?

 If you’re looking for a clean, non-toxic self-tanner with a lightweight, easy-to-apply formula, Beauty By Earth’s Self Tanner Mousse is a great choice.
-I used this when I was pregnant!
+I used this self-tanner during pregnancy since I’m even more mindful of ingredients during pregnancy.
 This mousse formula gives you a streak-free tan that develops into a natural-looking bronze.
 It’s made with organic aloe vera, coconut oil, and cranberry extract, and I found it pretty hydrating.
 Plus, it’s free from synthetic fragrances, dyes, and parabens.
-If a non-toxic option is essential to you, this is my top pick.
+If a non-toxic option is essential to you, this is my top pick (I also have my favorite non-toxic suntan lotions in this blog post).

 Here’s my overall grade for Beauty By Earth Self Tanner: